fanoping/ml-pytorch-tutorial/readme.md

 * Create a tensor
     ```
         b1 = torch.tensor([[[1, 2, 3], [4, 5, 6]]])

-        # check the shape by size()
-        b1.size()    // torch.Size([1, 2, 3])
     ```
+* Some frequently-used functions you can use
+    ```
+        b1.size()               // to check to size of the tensor
+        b1.view((shape))        // same as reshape in numpy
+        b1.squeeze(dim)         // reduce the dimensions with size = 1
+        b1.unsqueeze(dim)       // insert a new dimension with size = 1
+    ```

-* Most manipulation functions are similar to that of NumPy, we ommitted here for simplification.
+* Other manipulation functions are similar to that of NumPy, we omitted it here for simplification.
 For more information, please check the PyTorch documentation: https://pytorch.org/docs/stable/tensors.html

 ### Autograd